0xZon/0xZon.github.io/_posts/2022-09-30-HTB-Optimum.md

 # NT Authority\\System

 Running `systeminfo` I saw that this is running `Microsoft Windows Server 2012 R2 Standard`.
-This is an older version of the windows server, it was released in Oct of 2013 and will hit it's end of life Oct 2023.
+This is an older version of the windows server, it was released in Oct of 2013 and will hit its end of life Oct 2023.
 There is a good chance that this machine is not updated and an exploit is available for it.
 ```
 PS C:\Users\kostas\Desktop> systeminfo